 This green leafy vegetable is extremely rich in nutrients.
 This makes it an ideal salad to factor in your diet.

 When it comes to winter gardening, you need to get the right spinach varieties that will withstand the cold temperatures while also giving you hearty flavor.
 Actually, the concentrated flavor and the dark nutrient-rich leaves are courtesy of the plant’s ability to convert starch into sugar—a strategy that spinach uses to survive the cold seasons.

 Some of the winter spinach varieties worth your consideration include the Giant winter spinach, Bloomsdale long standing spinach, and Avon hybrid spinach.

 Remember, spinach does well in moist soil.
-Therefore, consider covering your planted winter spinach with floating row cover or garden netting to protect them from insects and extremely cold temperatures, as well as the overheating factors.
+Therefore, consider covering your planted winter spinach with floating row cover or garden netting to protect them from insects and frigid temperatures, as well as the overheating factors.

 Broccoli is a green vegetable that usually thrives well in moist, fertile, and well-drained soil (exhibiting a slightly acidic level) with sufficient organic matter.
-Like any other green vegetables of its family, broccoli requires full sun in order to reach the desired maturity level.
+Like any other green vegetable of its family, broccoli requires full sun to reach the desired maturity level.

 The secret to enjoying more of your broccoli majorly relies on getting the right broccoli variety planted at the right time.

-Carrots are another cool weather plant which also requires moist soil in order to thrive.
+Carrots are another cool weather plant that also requires moist soil to thrive.
 However, utilizing container gardens and raised beds can see you grow your preferred carrot type even in the winter season.
-Of course, this is made possible with the added protection of plastic tunnel that essentially plays the role of a cold frame.
+Of course, this is made possible with the added protection of a plastic tunnel that primarily plays the role of a cold frame.